thestalkers/policies/com/github/docs/zh-site-policy-other-site-policies-guidelines-for-legal-requests-of-user-data.md

   * User- or IP-specific analytic data such as browsing history
   * Security access logs other than account creation or for a specific time and date

-* []()**Only with a search warrant:**We will not disclose the private contents of any account unless compelled to do so under a search warrant issued under the procedures described in the Federal Rules of Criminal Procedure or equivalent state warrant procedures upon a showing of probable cause.
+* <a name="only-with-a-search-warrant"></a>**Only with a search warrant:**We will not disclose the private contents of any account unless compelled to do so under a search warrant issued under the procedures described in the Federal Rules of Criminal Procedure or equivalent state warrant procedures upon a showing of probable cause.
   In addition to the non-public account information and account access logs mentioned above, we will also provide private account contents in response to a search warrant, which may include:

   * Contents of secret Gists